Beaujolais.

 Philip the Bold

-Mention should also be made of a small production of Chardonnaywhich is usually marketed under the more familiar name of Mâcon-Villages or Saint-Véran due to the almost 100 communes in the north of Beaujolais that overlap with the Maconnais area of Saint-Véran.
+Also worth mentioning is a small production of Chardonnay, which, due to the almost 100 communes in the north of Beaujolais that overlap with the Maconnais region of Saint-Véran, is normally marketed under the better-known designation Mâcon-Villages or Saint-Véran.

-Topography and soils
+Topography and Soils

 The Crus